4.2 Administration and governance

 - The National Social Plan 2021-2023: a programmatic tool for the interventions and services necessary for the progressive definition of the essential levels of social benefits to be guaranteed throughout the country.

-A further programme instrument should be reported, which refers to cooperation with the Ministry of Education (cf. chapter 6):
+A further programme instrument should be reported, which refers to cooperation with the Ministry of Education and Merit (see chapter 6):

-In this context, the set of interventions and services defines an area of action characterized by high levels of integration of instruments related to both health care and socio-welfare areas, and by dynamics with significant inter-institutional and inter-organisational importance (par.
-4.6)
+In this context, the set of interventions and services defines an area of action characterised by high levels of integration of instruments related to both health care and social-welfare areas, and by dynamics with significant inter-institutional and inter-organisational importance (par.
+4.6).

 The Plans, which have a three-year time horizon with annual updates, identify the development of interventions based on the resources of the Funds referred to, with the aim of gradually achieving, within the available resources, the essential levels of welfare benefits to be guaranteed throughout the country.
 In this context, the Plan identifies national priorities, while, in line with these, the Regional Plans will eventually have to indicate further specific reinforcements to be envisaged in the territories of competence.